wdporter/acim/src/workbook/part-i/16-i-have-no-neutral-thoughts/index.md

 :::

-4. In applying the idea for today, search your mind for a minute or so with eyes closed, and actively seek not to overlook any <q>little</q> thought that may tend to elude the search.
+4. In applying the idea for today, search your mind for a minute or so with eyes closed, and actively seek not to overlook any “little” thought that may tend to elude the search.
 This is quite difficult until you get used to it.
 You will find that it is still hard for you not to make artificial distinctions.
 Every thought that occurs to you, regardless of the qualities that you assign to it, is a suitable subject for applying today’s idea.